ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 Upon creating a TIPS view, the ALTO client must indicate its liveness to that specific TIPS view by sending a heartbeat request every heartbeat-interval second(s).
-The heartbeat request MUST have the follow format:
+The heartbeat request MUST have the following format:

 ~~~~
     POST /<tips-view-path>/heartbeat HTTP/1.1